uBizzy/koseven/system/guide/ko7/files/messages.md

 # Messages

-KO7 has a robust key based lookup system so you can define system messages.
+Koseven has a robust key based lookup system so you can define system messages.

 ## Getting a message

-Use the KO7::message() method to get a message key:
+Use the Koseven::message() method to get a message key:

-	Kohana::message('forms', 'foobar');
+	KO7::message('forms', 'foobar');

 This will look in the `messages/forms.php` file for the `foobar` key: